timothyb0912/blog/_posts/2022-02-28-Lemonade-from-lemons.md

 Using the Y-statement template for describing one's decision-making makes this choice explicit.
-We also reduce secondary guilt by consciously accepting what we are investing time in order to process the emotions fueling our hesitation.
+We also reduce secondary guilt by consciously accepting that we are investing time in order to process the emotions fueling our hesitation.

 Finally, the third additional pattern we've adopted is